Thomas Wu: Business career

 Thomas Wu expressed support for the Financial Supervisory Commission as the agency announced criteria for the merger of financial holding companies in December 2004.
 The next year, Wu began considering plans for merger and acquisition.
 Wu stated in March 2005 that Bank SinoPac had elected to considered a merger with the International Bank of Taipei instead of Taishin Financial.
 SinoPac chairman Richard Hong said, "The talks with Taishin did not collapse," and that a final decision would be made in May.
 Taishin charged two SinoPac employees with libel in May, for distributing an email to SinoPac shareholders including incorrect information regarding Taishin.
 After SinoPac apologized for the miscommunication, the charges were withdrawn.
 After the merger with SinoPac fell through, Taishin Financial bid NT$36.6 billion for a controlling stake in Chang Hwa Commercial Bank.
 In December 2005, Taishin Financial sought to acquire a larger share of Chang Hwa.
 By October 2006, the financial institutions were proposing a share swap.
 Taishin Financial and Aegon N.V. formed a joint venture in insurance in June 2007.
 The deal also included a 2.5% stake of Chang Hwa changing hands.
 Wu announced in July that the merger between Chang Hwa and Taishin Financial would be complete by the end of the year.
 However, the Executive Yuan stalled the merger, necessitating the sale of Taishin Securities Company to the Koos Group.
 A Taishin Financial shareholders' meeting in June 2013 saw the passage of a resolution permitting Wu to pursue legal action to merge Taishin International Bank and Chang Hwa Bank.
 Days later, Chang Hwa executives also formally backed the merger.

+Personal life

+In 1990, Wu was kidnapped by Hu Gwan-bao.
+Wu was freed on 18 December 1990 upon payment of a NT$100 million ransom, delivered directly to Wu's captor by Wu's wife.
+Hu was arrested days later by Hou You-yi, and executed in 1991.